 During these times of assessment, several possible outcomes may be determined.
 A detailed description of these outcomes is found in the Student Assessment Plan.
-These times of assessment are a time to affirm the gifts of students and to guide them in a direction that will maximize their time of study according to their gifting and their calling.
+These times of assessment provide opportunity to affirm the gifts of students and to guide them in a direction that will maximize their time of study according to their gifting and their calling.